tibotix/opaque-dart/README.md

  - `context` is a `Uint8List` distinguishing this instantiation of the protocol from others, e.g. "MyApp-v0.2"

  - `sk` is a shared secret, the result of the AKE.
- - `authU1` is an authentication tag that can be passed in step 4 for explicit user authentication.
+ - `authU` is an authentication tag that can be passed in step 4 for explicit user authentication.
  - `export_key` can be used to decrypt additional data stored by the server.

 ### Step 4 (Optional): The server authenticates the user.